HengyuanLiu/Neural-MBFL-ex/README.md

         ├── runMutantFaultyFile-automulti-major.py
         └── runMutantFaultyFile-automulti-mBert.py
 ```
-Execution of mutants to gather execution information and scripts for mutation analysis
+Execution of mutants to gather execution information and scripts for mutation analysis.
-- runMutantFaultyFile-automulti-mBert.py: Script for executing the mutants using neural mutation technique-mBert
+- runMutantFaultyFile-automulti-mBert.py: Script for executing the mutants using neural mutation technique-mBert.
-- runMutantFaultyFile-automulti-major.py: Script for executing the mutants using traditional mutation technique-major
+- runMutantFaultyFile-automulti-major.py: Script for executing the mutants using traditional mutation technique-major.
-- changeFileToJson.py: Script for converting the execution information to json format
+- changeFileToJson.py: Script for converting the execution information to json format.

 ### Fault Localization and Ranking Techniques:
 ```